Loans & Payment

-NU's Financial Aid Office offers you and your family special financial assistance that can help make NU affordable.
-This assistance includes special payment options, alternative loan programs and government supported loans.
-NU's Financial Aid Office has a staff of knowledgeable, helpful professionals who will be happy to work with you on an individual basis to provide you with step-by-step details about affordable options.
-Contact NU's Financial Aid Office (716.286.8686) for further information.
+NU’s Financial Aid Office offers you and your family special financial assistance that can help make NU affordable.
+This assistance includes special payment options, alternative loan programs, and government-supported loans.
+We have a staff of knowledgeable, helpful professionals who will be happy to work with you on an individual basis to provide you with step-by-step details about affordable options.
+Contact NU’s Financial Aid Office at 716.286.8686 for further information.

 There are many innovative funding programs that are available, including the following: